bobbyluig/eclipse/README.md

 ### The Mission

 One transforming walker with two quadruped robots that can autonomously seek out and capture a randomly moving prey on the field using RFID.
 Sounds hard?
 It was.
-Find out more information about the mission in the `docs` folder.
+Find out more information about the mission in the `docs/mission` folder.

 ### The Robot